How to Create a Combo Chart in Excel?

-Step 8: Select “Combo” option from below window. and for “Units Sold” series name choose “Line” chart and check the box “Secondary Axis”.
+Step 8: Select the “Combo” option from the below window.
+And for the “Units Sold” series name, choose the “Line” chart and check the box “Secondary Axis.”

-Step 9: Now for “Profit” series name choose “Area” chart but do not check the “Secondary Axis” checkbox.
+Step 9: Now, for the “Profit” series name, choose the “Area” chart but do not check the “Secondary Axis” checkbox.

 Things to Remember

 - These are the steps involved in the Excel 2016 version.

 - It is necessary to check the box “Secondary Axis” to have Y-Axis on the right side.

 - Change the necessary colors as per the convenience.

 This has been a guide to Excel Combo Chart.
 Here we discuss how to create a combo (Combination) chart in excel along with practical examples and a downloadable template.
 You may learn more about excel from the following articles –